desi-programmer/money_manager/README.md

 ## `BUG`
-When month is 12, Need to switch years too, to reflect changes. ( Showing transaction of nearby months )
+When month is 12, Need to switch years too, to reflect changes. ( Showing transaction of nearby months ) Bar chart skips date with single unit of expense.
+Multiple setState cause anomalies, will use something else.

 ## `Features`